jbjdelacruz/jbjdelacruz.github.io/_portfolio/manhattans-urban-forestry-report-2015.md

   scale_color_manual(values = nta_colors)
 ```

 While trees seem to cover much each of Manhattan's 28 neighborhoods, some of the southern ones, including MN13, MN17, MN24, MN25, MN27, MN28, and MN50, have empty areas.
-Interestingly, four of these aforementioned neighborhoods (indicated by *) are among the top ten in terms of land size, which are:
+Interestingly, four of these aforementioned neighborhoods (indicated by *) are among the top ten in terms of shape size, which are:

  1. Hudson Yards-Chelsea-Flatiron-Union Square (MN13)*
  2. Upper West Side (MN12)